 Can I view the site as a non-logged-in user?

-While changing between Logged In / Non-Logged in will probably be part of the core plugin (UPDATE: It already is), we’ll also have an advanced addon where you can navigate the plugin based on a particular user role and translate content specific to that user role.
+Yes, you can.
+And while changing between Logged In / Non-Logged status is part of the core plugin, we also have an advanced addon (Browse as User Role) where you can navigate the website based on a particular user role and translate content specific to that user role.

 Can I export .po and .mo files?